diethardsteiner/diethardsteiner.github.io/_posts/2016-02-20-PDI-Parameter-Object.md

 We finally got our setup working - what an interesting ride this has been!
 You can **download** the **PDI jobs and transformation** from [here](https://github.com/diethardsteiner/diethardsteiner.github.io/tree/master/sample-files/pdi/pdi-param-obj).

+While this is a very interesting example, a more practical and easier approach is to just read a properties file from the sub-job instead (and pass the filepath as a parameter down from the parent job to the sub-job).